Why We’re Aiming for a Sustainable Digital Future

 Offsetting the digital impact

-From our perspective as a digital agency, we know that the servers and devices that our websites and apps run on are to some degree powered by electricity from fossil fuel sources.
-In a bid to reduce the carbon footprint of what we do, we’ve decided to invest in carbon capture programmes as a means of balancing whatever emissions result from our activities as a business.
-This is called offsetting.
+At Key Element, we do our best to look beyond the day-to-day running of our business and consider our wider impact on the world.
+We know that the servers and devices that our websites and apps run on are to some degree, powered by electricity from fossil fuel sources.
+In a bid to reduce the carbon footprint of what we do, we have teamed up with Ecologi, an enterprise that supports carbon capture and environmental infrastructure projects around the world.

 At Key Element, we’re committed to achieving a more sustainable digital future and we will continue to explore opportunities to play our part.